An Insider's Guide to Honolulu

 Looking to spend more time in the water?
 Hanauma Bay, just 10 miles east of Waikiki Beach, is a great place to snorkel with giant green sea turtles often found in the shallow water of the reef.
 Just remember to respect the sea creatures and use reef-friendly SPF!

-The active traveler may want to scale a (moderate) hike up which will take you to the crater’s summit featuring breathtaking aerial videos of both the Pacific Ocean and the city.
+The active traveler may want to scale a (moderate) hike up Diamond Head which will take you to the crater’s summit featuring breathtaking aerial videos of both the Pacific Ocean and the city.
 For the traveler looking to get even higher, parasailing in Waikiki will take you soaring thousands of feet over the Hawaiian island.
 For the runner, stay in shape during your Hawaii vacation by joining other runners at Al Moana Beach Park or Kapiolani Park.

 Still, for more nature exploration, a day trip to the North Shore to the Dole Plantation is a true must.
 Try out the famous maze or jump on the Pineapple Express train to explore the city’s rich fruit history and how it became one of the most coveted (and sweetest) pineapples in the world.
 An insider’s tip: stop by Matsumoto’s for some Hawaiian Shaved Ice – trust me, you won’t regret it!